chrisrhayden/type_fight/README.md

-at the moment the only library for testing being used is [mocha](https://mochajs.org/). this is the library that runs the test and provides the `describe` and `it` functions that structure make up the test structure/layout
+at the moment the only library for testing being used is [mocha](https://mochajs.org/). this is the library that runs the test and provides the `describe` and `it` functions that make up the test structure/layout

 to run